dmbarbour/glas/docs/GrammarLogicProg.md

 * *Hierarchical namespaces.* We might take `foo in f` to translate all names defined in foo to the `f/` namespace, such as `f/integer`.
 Hierarchical structure would help control name collisions while still allowing flexible extension to methods within that namespace.

-* *Anonymous namespaces.* Our language compiler can logically rename methods that start with a specific prefix to a fresh anonymous namespace.
+* *Anonymous namespaces.* Our language compiler can logically rename methods that start with a prefix such as './' to a fresh anonymous namespace.
 This provides a space for private definitions and local refactoring.

 * *Explicit translations.* We could allow more precise renames, such as renaming 'integer' to 'int' in foo.
 This would be useful for adapting mixins to another target, for conflict avoidance, and for community localization.
 Ideally, renames can be abstracted for reuse.